-The operation of the side-stream coagulation-flocculation optimization system is a serial process involving multiple 60 steps.
-First, the sample of coagulated liquid 13 is collected in reactor 140, though the use of valves or other fluid control means 13.
+The operation of the side-stream coagulation-flocculation optimization system is a serial process involving multiple steps.
+First, the sample of coagulated liquid 13 is collected in reactor 140, manually or though the use of valves, sprays, or other fluid control means 13.
 The sample is then processed through mixing-flocculation by application of a mixing means.
-Floc growth is monitored by the system 100, as discussed in the description 65 of FIG. 4 and FIG. 5.
-The mixing can be temporarily stopped on demand to allow for particle gravitational settling for the measurement of particle density, as discussed in the description of FIG. 5.
+Floc growth is monitored by the system 100, as discussed in the description of FIGS. 7 and 8.
+The mixing can be temporarily stopped on demand to allow for particle gravitational settling for the measurement of particle density, as discussed in the description of FIG. 8.
 Finally, when a sample processing cycle is complete the sample is purged by sample to waste 141 means and the reactor is cleaned and prepared for next sample cycle.
-Subsequently, full-process coagulation 2 mechanism can be used for a brief interval, sufficient to prepare, to divert, and to fill vessel 140 with another exploratory sample, and thence return full-process chemical coagulation to 'normal' settings or temporary changes in flocculation mixing regime.
-An exploratory sample is prepared by either raising or lowering the full-process dosage of one coagulant chemical species, one at a time, say +/-<10% of the current set point dosage value, for only a brief time period but sufficiently long as defined above.
-Alternative, an exploratory sample can be prepared by changing full-process mixing regime temporarily.
+Subsequently, full-process coagulation 2 mechanism can be used for a brief interval, sufficient to prepare, to divert, and to fill reactor 140 with another exploratory sample, and thence return full-process chemical coagulation to 'normal' settings.
+An exploratory sample is prepared by either raising or lowering the fullprocess dosage of one coagulant chemical species, one at a time, say +/-<10% of the current set point dosage value, for only a brief time period but sufficiently long as defined above.
 Said reconnaissance sample is then analyzed offstream of the full process for floc response mapping.
-This methodology can be repeated as necessary in order to define the local optimum, charge neutral, alternative optimum criteria, or anything similar that can be understood by someone skilled in the art of coagulation chemistry set point value selection.
+This methodology can be repeated as necessary in order to define the local optimum, or charge neutral, coagulation chemistry 5 set point value.
 This same methodology can also be used to explicitly quantify if the raw water coagulant demand has changed.